Reinforcement Learning from Hierarchical Critics: Results

-For the soccer competition, we set the original observation spaces for the worker and the modified observation spaces of the manager to assess a different view, as shown in Table 1.
-During the training stage, we trained both brains, one brain with a negative reward for ball entering their goal and another brain with a positive reward for ball entering opponents' goal.
-As the mean reward will be inverse between striker and goalie and crisscrosses during training, so we only demonstrate the training metrics for the striker agent, as shown in Fig. 7.
+For the soccer competition, we set the observation spaces for the worker and the manager to assess a different view, as shown in Table 2.
+During the training stage, we trained both brains: one brain with a negative reward for the ball entering their goal and another brain with a positive reward for the ball entering the opponent's goal.
+As the mean reward will be inverse between the striker and goalie and crisscrosses during training, we only demonstrate the training metrics for the striker agent, as shown in Fig. 5.
 The corresponding training metrics for the goalie agent are inversed from the striker agent.

-In terms of the striker, our findings in Fig. 7 presented the cumulative reward in PPO increased around the starting points and then decreased after 200K training steps, suggesting this trial without a reliable learning process.
-However, our HCA-PPO can achieve a positive with higher cumulative rewards compared to the PPO.
-What is more, the episode length in PPO is interesting, which keeps rising due to a possibly unstable learning process, but the episode length in HCA-PPO is stable after 60K training steps.
-Additionally, the value estimate of our HCA-PPO could increase and converge after 60K training steps.
+In terms of the striker's performance, Fig. 5 shows that the cumulative reward in PPO increased around the starting points and then decreased after 200K training steps, suggesting this trial does not have a reliable learning process.
+However, our RLHC can achieve a positive result with higher cumulative rewards compared with PPO.
+Moreover, the episode length in PPO keeps rising due to a possibly unstable learning process, but the episode length in RLHC is stable after 60K training steps.
+Additionally, the value estimate of our RLHC increases and converges after 60K training steps.